 About the Garden

-Twenty years ago, in 1996, we bought a derelict barn with the roof collapsing.
+In 1996, we bought a derelict barn with the roof collapsing.
 My architect husband, Peter Clegg, made it into a light and airy house with a wall of Streptocarpus instead of curtains.
 We would not want any more between us and the fantastic view.